 There are 2 types of 16 to 19 bursaries:

-- Vulnerable Bursary: For young people in one of the defined vulnerable - Discretionary Bursary: Awarded by the academy to meet individual needs
+- + Vulnerable Bursary: For young people in one of the defined vulnerable groups. - + Discretionary Bursary: Awarded by the academy to meet individual needs i.e. help with the cost of transport, books and equipment.

 Eligibility Criteria